Meet the Maternity Team

 Our research staff may approach you to discuss joining one of our clinical trials.

-Our domestic and housekeeping staff maintain cleanliness in our clinical environment to a high standard.
-They are present to assist with serving food on the wards.
+Our domestic and housekeeping staff maintain cleanliness in our hospitals to a high standard.
+They also help with serving food on the wards.